nishimura5/behavior_senpai/README.md

 ### Track file

-The time-series coordinate data resulting from keypoint detection in app_detect.py is stored in a [Pickled Pandas DataFrame]((https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_pickle.html)).
-Behavior Senpai calls this a Track file.
-The Track file is saved in the "trk" folder created in the same directory as the video file where the keypoint detection was performed.
+The time-series coordinate data resulting from keypoint detection in app_detect.py is stored in a [Pickled Pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_pickle.html).
+This data is referred to by Behavior Senpai as a "Track file".
+The Track file is saved in the "trk" folder, which is created in the same directory as the video file where the keypoint detection was performed.

-The track file holds time-series coordinate data in 3-level-multi-index format.
-The indexes are named 'frame', 'member', and 'keypoint', starting from level 0. frame is an integer starting from 0, corresponding to the frame number of the video. member and keypoint are the IDs of keypoints detected by the model.
-The Track file always contains three columns: 'x', 'y', and 'timestamp'. x and y are in px and timestamp is in milliseconds.
+The Track file holds time-series coordinate data in a 3-level-multi-index format.
+The indexes are designated as "frame" "member", and "keypoint", starting from level 0.
+"Frame" is an integer, starting from 0, corresponding to the frame number of the video.
+"Member" and "keypoint" are the identifiers of keypoints detected by the model.
+The Track file always contains three columns: "x," "y," and "timestamp."
+"X" and "y" are in pixels, while "timestamp" is in milliseconds.

-An example of a DataFrame stored in the Track file is shown below.
-Note that columns may include other columns such as 'z' and 'conf' depending on the specification of the AI model.
+An illustrative example of a DataFrame stored in the Track file is presented below.
+It should be noted that the columns may include additional columns such as 'z' and 'conf', contingent on the specifications of the AI model.

 |  |  |  | x | y | timestamp |
 | - | - | - | - | - | - |